csc-training/summerschool/application-design/docs/02-documentation-testing.md

     - Preferably test on multiple architectures
 - Complicated dependency chains makes testing even harder
     - Impossible to test exhaustively
 - Systems are very noisy, especially on the filesystem and network level.
+- Different compilers may produce different results (and have bugs)
+- How to get access to different branches of CPUs / GPUs?

 # Continuous integration

 - Automatic testing
     - Build test ensures that code is always in a "working state"
+    - Linting test ensures code adheres to style guide
 - Unit and integration tests can be run automatically after build succeeds
 - Nightly / weekly tests
     - Software is built and tested at specified times